 13: SEO is a separate arm to social

 Sure, the two are friends, but they are also two distinct areas of expertise that can work harmoniously together.
 Check out our blog on Social Media SEO for more info on how to create a match made in heaven.

-This is a reminder that SEO cannot just be tagged on to a generic marketing role – it can’t be tagged into someone existing workload and is expected to increase organic traffic overnight.
-Even with basic knowledge, SEO is something that can’t be rushed nor executed well by someone with their head elsewhere.
+This is a reminder that SEO cannot just be tagged onto a generic marketing role – it can’t be tagged into someone’s existing workload and is expected to increase organic traffic overnight.
+Even with basic knowledge, SEO is something that can’t be rushed or executed well by someone with their head elsewhere.

 If you still don’t know why this is the biggest SEO myth, read our blog on What is SEO and why it is vital for your business.

-Just discovered link building or voice search SEO and ready to retire?
-Hold on a second my friend.
+Just discovered link building or voice search SEO and am ready to retire.
+Hold on a second, my friend.
 As much as your ‘one ring to rule them all’ approach to search traffic domination might look good on paper, no one SEO hack will do it all.